TypeRocket/docs/v5/post-types-theming.md

 Publish some content in the `person` post type.
 Notice, when you publish content to a post type with TypeRocket, the "flash message" corresponds to the post type's singular label.
 This helps make the management experience feel very refined.

-*Note: If the post type is not public or "Admin Only" the view link is removed from the "flash message".*
+! **Note**: If the post type is not public or "Admin Only" the view link is removed from the "flash message".

 ## Archive Template